Potassium-chromate/Fourier-Transform-based-Image-Denoising/README.md

 ## Dependencies
 This code is written in MATLAB and does not require any additional toolboxes.

+## Observations
+During my experiments, I observed that the Discrete Fourier Transform (DFT) tends to perform better with continuous noise compared to impulse noise.
+This is because the DFT is based on the assumption that the signal is periodic and continuous, which is not the case with impulse noise.
+The impulse noise appears as scattered points in the frequency domain, making it challenging to isolate using a basic filtering technique.

 ## Disclaimer
 This is a simple demonstration of image denoising using the Fourier Transform.
 The quality of denoising might not be perfect, especially for real-world noisy images.
 For more advanced noise reduction techniques, consider using methods such as wavelet transform or deep learning-based approaches.